PostHog/posthog/README.md

 - Send out fully customizable surveys to specific cohorts of users
 - Connect to external services and manage data flows with PostHog CDP

 PostHog is available with hosting in the EU or US and is fully SOC 2 compliant.
-It's free to get started and comes with a generous monthly free tier:
+It's free to get started and comes with a <a href="https://posthog.com/pricing">generous monthly free tier</a>.
-- 1 million events
-- 5k session replays
-- 1 million feature flag requests
-- 250 survey responses

-We're constantly adding new features, with <a href="https://posthog.com/docs/web-analytics">web analytics</a> and <a href="https://posthog.com/docs/data-warehouse">data warehouse</a> now in beta!
+We're constantly adding new features, and recently launched <a href="https://posthog.com/docs/web-analytics">web analytics</a> and a <a href="https://posthog.com/docs/data-warehouse">data warehouse</a>!

 ## Table of Contents